mfinelli/utilities/readme.md

     $ ./re7z.sh

+## S3
+It is sometimes necessary to upload files to amazon's simple storage service in a non-multipart manner.
+You can pass `--disable-multipart` to the [s3cmd](http://s3tools.org/s3cmd) command, however it does not work very well with larger files.

+This script uploads files to an aws s3 bucket in a non-multipart manner using the [awscli](https://github.com/aws/aws-cli)'s low-level s3api put-object command.
+Obviously, you need to have the `awscli` installed and configured, as well as having access to the bucket.
+You must also have `basename`, `realpath`, and `file` in your path.

+    $ ./s3.sh bucket path/to/file

 ## Shred Dir
 This script will shred (and remove) every file in the directories matching the pattern and then remove the directory.
 Use with caution as this is